AndyResu/3p8/README.md

 # 3 Pizzas 8

-The happiest farming gamemode for Garry's Mod.
+The happiest farming and economic simulation gamemode for Garry's Mod.

 Reminiscent of oc_harvest by Tysn, Star Dew Valley, and the Harvest Moon series.